vgoyal24/HairBundleLab/README.md

 * Initial release.

->## Contact Us
+>## Contribute or Contact Us
-If you encounter any problems during any step of the installation process or while using the GUI and the raw codes, feel free to contact us through [email](mailto:varungo@umich.edu?subject=[GitHub]%20HairBundleLab%20Query&cc=grosh@umich.edu).
+If you encounter any problems during any step of the installation process or while using the GUI and the raw codes or anything else related to HairBundleLab, please read through [CONTRIBUTING.md](CONTRIBUTING.md)